dbt-labs/dbt-athena/README.md

 - Snapshot does not support dropping columns from the source table.
 If you drop a column make sure to drop the column from the snapshot as well.
 Another workaround is to NULL the column in the snapshot definition to preserve history

-## AWS Lakeformation integration
+## AWS Lake Formation integration

-The adapter implements AWS Lakeformation tags management in the following way:
+The adapter implements AWS Lake Formation tags management in the following way:

 - You can enable or disable lf-tags management via [config](#table-configuration) (disabled by default)
 - Once you enable the feature, lf-tags will be updated on every dbt run